carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > Do you have any idea why?
 > > ## Solution
 > > The dependencies of a package can become tricky.
+> > A common problem is that two packages contain two functions with the same name.
 > > The more explicit the naming, the better.
 > >
 > > Additionally, we have to keep our potential users in mind.